RobertDCBrown/AteraOnCall/README.md

 The application automatically determines who is currently on-call based on these schedules and displays the current on-call technicians on the dashboard.

-## Service Management

-### Web-Based Restart

-The application includes a convenient restart feature accessible from the web interface:

-- **Restart Button**: Located on the Settings page for easy access
-- **Confirmation Dialog**: Prevents accidental restarts
-- **Status Updates**: Shows real-time status during the restart process
-- **Automatic Reconnection**: The page automatically refreshes after restart

-This feature allows you to restart the service after making configuration changes without needing to access the server directly.

 ## Background Jobs

 The application uses APScheduler to run background jobs: